Opioids include illegally obtained drugs such as heroin and legal drugs prescribed for pain such as oxycodone and fentanyl.

 The Opioid Dependence Program enhances links between methadone service providers (general practitioners and pharmacists) and service recipients.

-This is a free and confidential service available to people of any age who live, work, study or spend the majority of their time in the Hume region in Victoria.
+This is a free and confidential service available to people of any age.

 Note: Minors need consent from their parents and a second opinion from a doctor in Melbourne in addition to their local GP.